XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ticketcreate.md

 ---
 html: ticketcreate.html
 parent: transaction-types.html
+seo:
-blurb: Set aside one or more sequence numbers as Tickets.
+    description: Set aside one or more sequence numbers as Tickets.
 labels:
   - Transaction Sending
 ---